sguzunov/docs/docs/glue42-concepts/06_windows/01_window-management/02_javascript/window-management-js.md

 #### Handlers Configuration

-To configure the close and refresh handlers globally for all windows, go to the `system.json` file located in `%LocalAppData%\Tick42\GlueDesktop\config` and edit the `refresheHandlers` and `closeHandlers` properties under the `windows` top-level key:
+To configure the close and refresh handlers globally for all windows, go to the `system.json` file located in `%LocalAppData%\Tick42\GlueDesktop\config` and edit the `"refreshHandlers"` and `"closeHandlers"` properties under the `"windows"` top-level key:

 ```json
 {